cortexproject/cortex/docs/blocks-storage/bucket-index.md

 If a bucket index is unused for a long time (configurable via `-blocks-storage.bucket-store.bucket-index.idle-timeout`), e.g. because that querier instance is not receiving any query from the tenant, the querier will offload it, stopping to keep it updated at regular intervals.
 This is particularly for tenants which are resharded to different queriers when [shuffle sharding](../guides/shuffle-sharding.md) is enabled.

 Finally, the querier, at query time, checks how old is a bucket index (based on its `updated_at`) and fail a query if its age is older than `-blocks-storage.bucket-store.bucket-index.max-stale-period`.
 This circuit breaker is used to ensure queriers will not return any partial query results due to a stale view over the long-term storage.

+## How it's used by the store-gateway

+The [store-gateway](./store-gateway.md), at startup and periodically, fetches the bucket index for each tenant belonging to their shard and uses it as the source of truth for the blocks (and deletion marks) in the storage.
+This removes the need to periodically scan the bucket to discover blocks belonging to their shard.